kubos/kubos/docs/sdk-docs/sdk-c.rst

         cmake_minimum_required(VERSION 3.5)
         project(project-name VERSION 0.1.0)

-Next ``cmake`` must be told what type of project it is building and which source files to compile.
+Next, ``cmake`` must be told what type of project it is building and which source files to compile.

-If the project is a library then the ``add_library`` command will be used::
+If the project is a library, then the ``add_library`` command will be used::

         add_library(project-name
           source/lib.c
         )

-If the project is an executable then the ``add_executable`` command will be used::
+If the project is an executable, then the ``add_executable`` command will be used::

         add_executable(project-name
           source/main.c
         )

-Lastly the header folder needs to be added using the ``target_include_directories`` command::
+Lastly, the header folder needs to be added using the ``target_include_directories`` command::

         target_include_directories(project-name